 Are you wondering what to do if a family member is on drugs?

-One of the first steps to take when dealing with a substance abuser it to educate yourself.
-Find out what is happening in their mind and body, what treatment options are available for their situation and lastly, how you are going to approach the problem.
+One of the first steps to take when dealing with a substance abuser is to educate yourself.
+Find out what is happening in their mind and body, what treatment options are available for their situation, and lastly, how you are going to approach the problem.

 Tips on how to approach a family member with a drug problem:

 - Make notes before you talk; make sure you address specific instances of problems